quddusyo/DaSpot/README.md

 included a map API whch allows to see locations on a map grid. made with HTML, CSS, and mostly JavaScript.

+main:
-Functionality includes: basic CRUD operations for each 'spot'.
+- Functionality includes: basic CRUD operations for each 'spot'.

 You will need the following npm commands: npm i express